lmammino/streams-workshop/01-buffer-vs-stream/README.md

 ![Mario can lift some blocks](./images/buffer-analogy-002.jpg)

-But, if you have to move many blocks, he can't definitely move all of them in one go:
+But, if he has to move many blocks, he can't definitely move all of them in one go:

 ![Mario can't move many blocks in one go](./images/buffer-analogy-003.jpg)

-So what can we do?
-What if we want to find an approach that works independently from the number of blocks we have to move?
+So what can he do?
+What if he wants to find an approach that works independently from the number of blocks he has to move?

 ![Mario can move the blocks one by one, he can stream them!](./images/buffer-analogy-004.jpg)